Bsal13/Offensive-Security-Proving-Grounds-Boxes/ClamAV (Easy) Linux Box.md

 # Resolution summary
-- Found a remote code execution exploit for CLAMAV
+- Discovered a CLAMAV remote code execution vulnerability
-- Runnning the exploit opened another port to connect to
+- Using the exploit enabled a connection to a different port.
-- Ran a netcat listener and received a root shell
+- Obtained a root shell after running a netcat listener.

 ## Improved skills
 - Exploit enumeration